HereIsPatrick/CarND-Capstone-Pegasus/README.md

 ##### Traffic Light Detection Node
-Subscribe image_color and boundingboxes topic for Traffic Light Detection Node.
+Subscribe image_color and /darnet_ros/bounding_boxes topic for Traffic Light Detection Node.

 We only process traffic light class, and probaility greater than 0.85 in simulator mode.
 0.25 in site mode.